averyrijos/hard_problem_of_consciousness/Hard Problem of Consciousness.md

 ## **⚙ 3.
 RE‑DESIGN — Ritualizing the Irreducible**

 PROMETHIVM’s redesign does not seek to close the explanatory gap, but to **rebuild the floor on which the question stands**.
-It introduces two key innovations:
+It introduces two key innovations: A **Ritual Construct** and an **Operational Metric**.

-- **Ritual Constructs:**
-- **Operational Metric:**

 This dual system—one ritual, one technical—functions like a **double helix**, threading sacred refusal with pragmatic rearchitecture.